run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/data-and-import/general-import.md

 # General Import

-It's possible to import a range of data to the CITSmart ESP, this can help in the process of tool configuration or process design.
+It's possible to import a range of data to the CITSmart Platform, this can help in the process of tool configuration or process design.

 # Related